Announcing the official GraphCMS eCommerce Starter

 The GraphCMS Swag store is powered by a half-a-dozen APIs, all designed to deliver their part in the overall eCommerce architecture.
 Let’s take a deep dive into the different APIs and see what they do;

-All product inventory is drop shipped thanks to Printful - allowing for a fully automated fulfillment experience, which is great for our team since we’d rather be shipping code, anyways.
+All product inventory is drop shipped thanks to Printful - allowing for a fully automated fulfilment experience, which is great for our team since we’d rather be shipping code, anyways.
 We can also create orders with Printful using the custom GraphQL API on top of our store.

 Using a custom-built Gatsby source plugin, we are able to parse and create local Gatsby nodes for our Printful inventory, including all available variants.